hpi-epic/repositoryguide/README.md

 # RepositoryGuide
 ## https://repositorygui.de/

-The RepositoryGuide application aims at helping development teams gain teamwork insights based on their GitHub project data.
+The RepositoryGuide application aims at helping development teams gain insights into their teamwork based on the produced GitHub project data.

-RepositoryGuide uses the public [Github API](https://docs.github.com/en/rest) to show a set of key team measures for a GitHub repository.
+RepositoryGuide uses the public [Github API](https://docs.github.com/en/rest) to extract a set of key team measures for a GitHub repository.
-We envision these visualizations to be useful for team Retrospective meetings, based on the team's real project data in an iteration.
+We envision the produced visualizations to be helpful in  Retrospective meetings, where teams can analyze and interpret their projet data of an iteration.
-The focus of the included visualizations is on facilitating discussions in teams that can lead to collborative software process improvement.
+The focus of the included visualizations is on facilitating discussions in teams that can lead to collaborative software process improvement.

 To set up a configuration for your team open the [settings tab](https://hpi-epic.github.io/repositoryguide/view/settings.html) and follow the instructions there.
 Then you can [edit your teams](https://hpi-epic.github.io/repositoryguide/view/team/overview.html) (stored in your own config), select your team and view the visualizations.